fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 learn to implement as you progress through this course, as well as its associated applications in the real world.

-In the next chapter, you will learn how to implement your first algorithm – the K-Nearest Neighbors algorithm!
+In the next lab, you will learn how to implement your first algorithm – the K-Nearest Neighbors algorithm!